yactouat/kube-examples/node-docker-kube-aws/README.md

-# node-docker-kube
+# node-docker-kube-aws

-a starter educational app' with node, Docker, and Kubernetes (this setup has been tested on AWS) to get familiar with these kinds of deployments
+a starter educational app' with node, Docker, and Kubernetes (this setup has been tested on AWS) to get familiar with these kinds of deployments on AWS

 ## how to run